Methyl methacrylate: Uses

-The principal application, consuming approximately 75% of the MMA, is the manufacture of polymethyl methacrylate acrylic plastics (PMMA).
+The principal application, consuming approximately 75% of the MMA, is the manufacture of polymethyl methacrylate acrylic plastics (PMMA) via an exothermic polymerization reaction.
 Methyl methacrylate is also used for the production of the co-polymer methyl methacrylate-butadiene-styrene (MBS), used as a modifier for PVC.
 Another application is as cement used in total hip replacements as well as total knee replacements.
 Used as the "grout" by orthopedic surgeons to make the bone inserts fix into bone, it greatly reduces post-operative pain from the insertions but has a finite lifespan.
-Typically the lifespan of methylmethacrylate as bone cement is 20 years before revision surgery is required.
-Cemented implants are usually only done in elderly populations that require more immediate short term replacements.
+Typically, the lifespan of methylmethacrylate as bone cement is 20 years before revision surgery is required.
+Cemented implants are usually limited to elderly populations that require more immediate short term replacements.
 In younger populations, cementless implants are used because their lifespan is considerably longer.
-Also used in fracture repair in small exotic animal species using internal fixation.
+Methyl methacrylate is also used in fracture repair in small exotic animal species using internal fixation.

 MMA is a raw material for the manufacture of other methacrylates.
 These derivatives include ethyl methacrylate (EMA), butyl methacrylate (BMA) and 2-ethyl hexyl methacrylate (2-EHMA).
 Methacrylic acid (MAA) is used as a chemical intermediate as well as in the manufacture of coating polymers, construction chemicals and textile applications.

 Wood can be impregnated with MMA and polymerized in situ to produce stabilized wood.
+It is also used for street and highway pavement markings.

 MMA is the raw material in many adhesives.
 They have advantages over other adhesives in that they show a good degree of surface tolerance, rapid drying and flexibility.

 Environmental issues and health hazards

-In terms of the acute toxicity of methyl methacrylate, the LD_{50} is 7–10 g/kg (oral, rat).
-It is an irritant to the eyes and can cause redness and pain.
-Irritation of the skin, eye, and nasal cavity has been observed in rodents and rabbits exposed to relatively high concentrations of methyl methacrylate.
-Methyl methacrylate is a mild skin irritant in humans and has the potential to induce skin sensitization in susceptible individuals.
+Methyl methacrylate (MMA) is a volatile, flammable liquid that can pose health risks through inhalation, skin contact, or eye exposure.
+Acute exposure may cause irritation of the eyes, skin, and respiratory tract, with symptoms including redness, coughing, headache, dizziness, and nausea at elevated concentrations.

+In experimental animals, the oral LD_{50} is approximately 7–10 g/kg (rat), indicating relatively low acute toxicity.
+Repeated occupational exposure may cause allergic skin sensitization, and methyl methacrylate is recognized as a potent contact allergen, particularly among workers in the dental, orthopedic, and plastics industries.

+Current evidence indicates that methyl methacrylate is not classifiable as to its carcinogenicity in humans (Group 3) by the International Agency for Research on Cancer (IARC), and long-term animal studies have not demonstrated carcinogenic effects.

+Because of its high volatility and flammability, large releases of methyl methacrylate can present significant industrial hazards.
+In May 2026, an overheating storage tank containing methyl methacrylate at an aerospace manufacturing facility in Garden Grove, California prompted the evacuation of tens of thousands of residents while emergency crews worked to prevent a possible tank rupture or explosion.
+The evacuation order was lifted after the tank was stabilized and monitoring indicated no continuing threat to public health.